PSPDFKit-labs/pspdfkit-maui7-example/README.md

 requires Visual Studio 2022 Preview with release candidate of .NET7

-For .NET6 version of the same example go here: https://github.com/PSPDFKit-labs/pspdfkit-maui6-example
+For .NET6 version of the same example visit: https://github.com/PSPDFKit-labs/pspdfkit-maui6-example